CopernicaMarketingSoftware/Documentation/Mailerq/4.0/database-access.md

 ## Choosing the right engine

-The database is not heavily used.
+From a performance perspective it does not really matter which database engine you choose to use.
 MailerQ periodically (every ten minutes) copies all settings from the database to main memory, and uses this in-memory cache for lookups.
-No realtime queries occur, and no connections are kept open to the database in between these reloads.
+No realtime queries are executed, and no connections are kept open to the database in between these reloads.
 The speed of the database does therefore not have to be a factor in choosing the most appropriate engine.
-It is better to choose a database that you feel most comfortoable with.
+It is better to choose a database that you feel most comfortable with.
 Do you already use MySQL databases?
 Then it is best to use it for MailerQ too.
 Do you run a single MailerQ instance, and does data not have to be shared amongst multiple MailerQ instances?
 Then the SQLite database is sufficient.